-Department/Faculty/Institution: Geography/Arts/University of British Columbia
+Department/Faculty/Institution: Department of Geography, University of British Columbia

 MCRI Projects: A1: Universal Benchmarking; C2: North America Research Cluster.

 Background: Elvin Wyly's work centers on the interrelations between the structured political economy of market processes, and the fine-grained details of public policies in the spatial constitution of urban inequality.
 He is captivated by the challenge of measuring old and new forms of inequality amidst metropolitan spatial reorganization, and by the need to mobilize empirical evidence to challenge the ideological infrastructure of contemporary neoliberalism.

 Research Interests: Housing Markets; Urban Spatial Structure; Neighborhood Change; Socio-spatial Inequality.

 Wyly, E. & Dhillon, J. K. (2018) Planetary Kantsaywhere: Cognitive capitalist universities and accumulation by cognitive dispossession.
 City.
 22 (1): 130-151.